haquema/makers-javascript-fndamentals/contents/6-classes.md

 ## Moving Fizzbuzz to a class

 Remember our `fizzBuzz` function?
 What if we wanted to have a class instead?

-Implement the class `Fizzbuzz`, which will have a single `calculate` method that computes the result of fizzbuzz.
+Implement the class `Fizzbuzz`, which will have a single method `calculate`, that computes the result of fizzbuzz.

 Modify the test file `fizzbuzz.test.js` to reflect the change we made.
 Instead of calling directly the `fizzBuzz` function, we now have to create a new instance of this class and call the method `calculate`.